-- During the review: - (a) The ERT should compare the information reported in the BR with that reported in the previous BR submission (BR1); - (b) If the ERT observes any discrepancies or has any questions, it should consult and clarify these with the Party. - In the TRR, the ERT should: - (a) Clearly highlight any changes to the target definition; - (b) Include any clarifications provided by the Party during the review or in the BR; - (c) Provide a factual assessment of the effects of the changing target definition.
+- During the review: - (a) The ERT should compare the information reported in the BR with that reported in the previous BR submission (BR1); - (b) If the ERT observes any discrepancies or has any questions, it should consult and clarify these with the Party. - In the TRR, the ERT should: - (a) Clearly highlight any changes to the target definition; - (b) Include any clarifications provided by the Party during the review or in the BR; - (c) Description of how the EU target translates into its national target for emissions not covered by the EU ETS Provide a factual assessment of the effects of the changing target definition.